Nearly 23 years after they left Baltimore, the Colts didn't crush the hearts of this city's football fans yesterday.

 The Ravens' offense and Steve McNair did.

-Super Bowl dream fall apart in a 15-6 loss to the Indianapolis Colts in an AFC divisional playoff game at a raucous M&T Bank Stadium.
+In one of the worst games of the season by the resurgent attack and their veteran quarterback, the second-seeded Ravens watched their Super Bowl dream fall apart in a 15-6 loss to the Indianapolis Colts in an AFC divisional playoff game at a raucous M&T Bank Stadium.

 The city's NFL record crowd of 71,162 searching for revenge - or "Ravenge" as one end-zone sign read - felt the same sting from March 1984, when the Colts sneaked out of town to move to Indianapolis.